ReconfigureIO/UX/docs/source/benchmarking.rst

     ├── main.go
     ├── main_test.go

-2. Open ``cmd/bench-FPGA/main.go`` and make sure the data being sent to the FPGA is going to work for your project, you can make changes to the sample data, but the size needs to be set to our incrementing value ``b.N`` so the benchmarking framework can ramp up the number of times the processing loop of the FPGA side is run to get an accurate result.
-Our template uses an array of ``uint32`` of size ``b.N``.
-If that works for your project you can leave it how it is.
+2. Open ``cmd/bench-FPGA/main.go`` and make sure the data being sent to the FPGA is going to work for your project (sample data is set up between lines 21 and 28), you can make changes to the sample data, but the size needs to be set to our incrementing value ``b.N`` so the benchmarking framework can ramp up the number of times the processing loop of the FPGA side is run to get an accurate result. **Our template uses an array of** ``uint32`` **of size** ``b.N``. **If that works for your project you can leave it how it is**.

 3. Create a build image for your program by running the following (you can enter whatever helpful message you want):